Skip to content

 The employer-sponsored trap

 Employer-sponsored education is mathematically excellent for students (employer pays, student gets credential).
 It's also often tied to retention agreements: repay tuition if you leave within 2-5 years.
 This can create golden-handcuffs effects that keep employees in unsuitable roles longer than optimal.
 The rational approach: if your employer offers sponsorship for a qualification you'd want anyway, take it, plan to stay through the retention period, and structure your career around the credential.
-If the qualification doesn't match your career goals, declining sponsorship (even free money) can be the better long-term choice.
+If the qualification doesn't match your career goals, declining sponsorship (even additional revenue) can be the better long-term choice.

 What this calculator shows